 The Lighting Plan must:

+Include the proposed Forestry Road Extension and Forestry Road and Deacon Road access points which will be vested to Auckland Transport.
+Their street lighting design must be based on the AT-TDM requirements and the plan must demonstrate compliance with those requirements.

 Include all accessible areas of the premises where movement of people are expected.
 Such locations include, but are not limited to, the private roads, building entrances, building frontage, outdoor carparks, footpaths, or common access areas.

+Include all proposed signage illumination and demonstrate compliance with the lighting provisions in Chapter E23.

 Include proposed locations, lux levels and types of lighting (i.e. manufacturer’s specifications once a lighting style has been determined) and any light support structures required to control timing, level of lighting, or to minimise light spill, glare, and loss of night time viewing.